 One of the most personal jam games of 2019 was “Drowning in the Rain”.
 With a brutal kind of honesty, the developer talks about the most miserable part of his life: Losing loved ones, a miscarriage, getting fooled by false friends and family members.
-But it’s also a story about hope and that even from the worst times something good can emerge.
+But it is also a story about hope and that even from the worst times something good can emerge.
 A stunning storytelling experience that I hope you will delve into.

 Read more about “Drowning in the Rain”.

-In the Bitsy game “reunion”, the apocalypse of the world gets intertwined with mechs that could come from a pixelated “Neon Genesis Evangelion” mini series, but also with an unusual love story.
+In the Bitsy game “reunion”, the apocalypse of the world gets intertwined with mechs that could come from a pixelated “Neon Genesis Evangelion” miniseries, but also with an unusual love story.
 By picking up radio frequencies and interacting with objects, the player will find out about an old, not forgotten promise and a relationship that goes beyond the human understanding.
 Find out for yourself what those memories have to tell you about the concept of identity and emotions.

 In “Gacha”, many different biographies get told with the help of a gachapon vending machine.
 At the beginning, you have coins in the overall value of three dollars to spend; you can either buy one toy for three dollars or one for two dollars and one for the last dollar or three toys for one dollar each.
-When the money is gone, a new timespan occurs, allowing you go collect more toys.
+When the money is gone, a new time span occurs, allowing you go collect more toys.
 Each toy belongs to one line of biographical possibilities, like the different stages of having a pet or of moving places.
-Just like in life, you can try to gather all stages (one per each price category), but in the end it’s all up to Lady Luck.
+Just like in life, you can try to gather all stages (one per each price category), but in the end it is all up to Lady Luck.
 To use a gachapon machine as a storytelling concept is a truly fascinating choice and works surprisingly well.

 Read more about “Gacha”.

 The procedure of writing a letter to an old friend, that you got out of touch with, is the storytelling concept of “Dear Toki”.
 Here you have to choose one of three options at the most crucial parts of the letter, which will alter the future content.
-What’s your motivation to write this?
-Because you are alone, because you want to refresh the relationship or simply because you want to know if they are doing well?
-This is just the first question you will be facing, but more will come soon enough.
+What is your motivation to write this?
+Because you are alone, because you want to refresh the relationship or just because you want to know if they are doing well?
+This is only the first question you will be facing, but more will come soon enough.
 Overall, this jam entry evoked a feeling for me to finally write all these letters and emails that I already wanted to start a long while ago.

 Read more about “Dear Toki”.